cschwem2er/imgrec/README.md

 tutorial is available
 [here](https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows).

-At the moment, `imgrec` is not yet available on CRAN, but a submission is being prepared.
+The package can also be installed from CRAN by running `install.packages('imgrec')`.

 ## How to Use

 ### Authentification

-Before loading `imgrec` you first need to initiate your authentification credentials.
+Before loading *imgrec* you first need to initiate your authentification credentials.
 You need an API key from a Google Project with access permission for the Google Vision API.
 For this, you can first create a project using the Google Cloud platform.
 The setup process is explained